 Another thing to keep an eye on is the fight over the engine.
-If F135-maker Pratt & Whitney wins that competition, it would give it them a stranglehold on the US military engine market.
-Whether the Pentagon be OK ok with that, or look to award a contract to General Electric instead, is another known unknown.
+If F135-maker Pratt & Whitney wins that competition, it would give it a stranglehold on the US military engine market.
+Whether the Pentagon be OK with that, or look to award a contract to General Electric instead, is another known unknown.

 Right now, the program is humming along, with strong support from inside the Pentagon.

 Last week, outgoing Defense Secretary Chuck Hagel threw his weight behind the new bomber in a speech at Whiteman Air Force Base, Missouri.

 "I think the Long-Range Strike Bomber is absolutely essential for keeping our deterrent edge," Hagel said.
 "We need to do it.
 We need to make the investments.
 We'll have it in the budget.
 It's something I have particularly put a priority on."